wonsang/nonfractal/README.md

 Please leave a post to give any question or to report technical issues in the following webpage. https://www.nitrc.org/forum/?group_id=1181

-You can also send an e-mail to the mailing list to get technical help. http://www.nitrc.org/mailman/listinfo/nonfractal-commits
+You can also send an e-mail to nonfractal-commits@www.nitrc.org after subscribing the mailing list. http://www.nitrc.org/mailman/listinfo/nonfractal-commits